-Related to asset management the Group identifies growth businesses.
-The growth of asset management and defined contribution pension business has been part of the Company's strategy.
-The Company has been able to expand external assets under management efficiently and profitably.
-The foundation of its operations lies in multiple aspects, given that the Company has gained extensive experience and expertise in: liability-driven investment management solutions based on its own insurance liabilities, niche asset classes such as in Dutch mortgages, unique proposition in real estate, ESG-related asset management solutions and, more recently, capital light pension solutions which provide an opportunity to capture assets under management (AuM).
-The Company sees clear opportunities to continue to expand this segment.
-The Company pursues a 'buy and build' strategy to add scale and skills to it's asset management business for external investors.
-The Company aims to capture assets in the changing pensions landscape in the Netherlands.
-The Company continues to leverage on its expertise in mortgages, LDI solutions and ESG asset management services.
-And it aims to continue to expand its real estate funds platform.
+Related to asset management, the Group identifies this as a growth businesses.
+The growth of asset management and defined contribution pension business has been part of the Issuer's strategy.
+The Issuer has been able to expand external assets under management efficiently and profitably.
+The foundation of its operations lies in multiple aspects, given that the Issuer has gained extensive experience and expertise in: liability-driven investment management solutions based on its own insurance liabilities, niche asset classes such as in Dutch mortgages, unique proposition in real estate, ESG-related asset management solutions and, more recently, capital light pension solutions which provide an opportunity to capture AuM.
+The Issuer sees clear opportunities to continue to expand this segment.
+The Issuer pursues a 'buy and build' strategy to add scale and skills to its asset management business for external investors.
+The Issuer aims to capture assets in the changing pensions landscape in the Netherlands.
+The Issuer continues to leverage on its expertise in mortgages, LDI solutions and ESG asset management services and it aims to continue to expand its real estate funds platform.